-Based on our reasonable country of origin inquiry and due diligence, as applicable, as of May 22, 2015, we determined that the countries of origin of the necessary Conflict Minerals contained within our in-scope products may have included the countries listed below.
+Based on our RCOI and due diligence, as applicable, as of May 19, 2016, we determined that the countries of origin of the necessary 3TG contained within our in-scope products may have included the countries listed below.
 The listed countries of origin are derived from information made available by the CFSI to its members.
-Except for the DRC, the CFSI does not indicate individual countries of origin of the Conflict Minerals processed by Compliant smelters and refiners.
+Except for the DRC, the CFSI does not indicate individual countries of origin of the 3TG processed by Compliant smelters and refiners.
 Instead, the CFSI indicates country of origin by category.
 The Compliant smelters and refiners described above were in each of the categories below:

-L1 - Countries that are not identified as conflict regions or plausible areas of smuggling or export of from these regions of tin/tantalum/tungsten containing minerals: Argentina, Australia, Austral, Belgium, Bolivia, Brazil, Canada, Chile, China, Colombia, Cote d'Ivoire, Czech Republic, Djibouti, Egypt, Estonia, Ethiopia, France, Germany, Guyana, Hungary, India, Indonesia, Ireland, Israel, Japan, Kazakhstan, Laos, Luxembourg, Madagascar, Malaysia, Mongolia, Myanmar, Namibia, Netherlands, Nigeria, Peru, Portugal, Republic of Korea, Russia, Sierra Leone, Singapore, Slovakia, Spain, Suriname, Switzerland, Taiwan, Thailand, United Kingdom, United States, Vietnam and Zimbabwe.
+L1 - Countries that are not identified as conflict regions or plausible areas of smuggling or export from the DRC and its nine adjoining countries: Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Cambodia, Canada, Chile, China, Colombia, Cote d'Ivoire, Czech Republic, Djibouti, Ecuador, Egypt, Estonia, Ethiopia, France, Germany, Guyana, Hungary, India, Indonesia, Ireland, Israel, Japan, Kazakhstan, Laos, Luxembourg, Madagascar, Malaysia, Mongolia, Myanmar, Namibia, Netherlands, Nigeria, Peru, Portugal, Russia, Sierra Leone, Singapore, Slovakia, South Korea, Spain, Suriname, Switzerland, Taiwan, Thailand, United Kingdom, United States, Vietnam and Zimbabwe.

-L2 - Countries that are known or plausible countries for smuggling, export out of region or transit of materials containing Conflict Minerals: Kenya, Mozambique and South Africa.
+L2 - Countries that are known or plausible countries for smuggling, export out of region or transit of materials containing 3TG: Kenya, Mozambique and South Africa.